fnando/kitabu/README.md

     Calibre's ebook-convert: Converts ePub e-books into .mobi files.
     Installed.

-    html2text: Converts HTML documents into plain text.
-    Not installed.

 There are no hard requirements here; just make sure you cleared the correct dependency based on the formats you want to export to.